Arianna Caruso

-Arianna Caruso (born 6 November 1999) is an Italian professional footballer who plays as a midfielder for Frauen-Bundesliga club Bayern Munich and the Italy national team.
+Arianna Caruso (born 6 November 1999) is an Italian professional footballer who plays as a midfielder for Liga F club Real Madrid and the Italy national team.

 Club career

 Caruso who started her career at Res Roma moved to Juventus in 2017.
 She won with Juventus six Seria-A titles and three Coppa Italia in eight seasons from 2017 to 2025.

 In February 2025, she joined German side Bayern Munich for the remainder of the 2024–25 season.
 After end of the loan, Caruso signed a permanent contract with Bayern Munich until 2028.

+On 24 August 2026, Caruso signed a four-year contract with Liga F club Real Madrid.

 International career

 Caruso has been capped for the Italy national team, appearing for the team during the UEFA Women's Euro 2021 qualifying cycle.

 She scored her first international goal against Israel on 24 February 2021 at the UEFA Women's Euro 2022 qualifying.

 On 26 June 2022, Caruso was announced in the Italy squad for the UEFA Women's Euro 2022.

 On 2 July 2023, Caruso was called up to the 23-player Italy squad for the 2023 FIFA Women's World Cup.

 On 25 June 2025, Caruso was called up to the Italy squad for the UEFA Women's Euro 2025.